kslg/appointment-app/README.md

 | deploy new version of the app | `git push heroku main` | |
 | rename app | `git remote rename NAME-OF-YOUR-APP NAME-OF-YOUR-APP-2` | |

-**Final Deployment**
+**Final Deployment Process**

+* Set DEBUG=False in settings.py.
-* Set debug to False locally + delete DISABLE_COLLECTSTATIC from config vars in Heroku dashboard.
+* Delete DISABLE_COLLECTSTATIC from Config Vars in Heroku dashboard.
 * Commit and push the changes to GitHub.
+* Trigger a deplopyment in Heroku

 [Back to contents](#contents)
 ---